NCommander/vaksina/docs/hardware_deployment_stuff.md

 # Various hardware/deployment scenarios

-Vaksina plus its API are designed to have as minium requirements as possible.
+Vaksina plus its API are designed to have as minimum requirements as possible.
 The goal is to keep as code in base Python libraries as is possible, and as few dependencies as possible

 Current thought process towards deployment image: